Excel VBA Dictionary

-To set the reference to follow below steps.
+To set the reference follow the below steps.

 Step 1: Go to Tools > References.

-Step 2: Scroll down and select ‘Microsoft Scripting Runtime’ option then click ok.
+Step 2: Scroll down and select the ‘Microsoft Scripting Runtime’ option then click ok.

 Now we can access VBA Dictionary with Scripting Library.

-After setting the reference to ‘Microsoft Scripting Runtime’ we need to create an instance of Excel VBA Dictionary.
+After setting the reference to ‘Microsoft Scripting Runtime’ we need to create an instance of the VBA Dictionary.
 First, declare the variable as Scripting.Dictionary

 Sub Dict_Example1() Dim Dict As Scripting.Dictionary End Sub

 Now the variable “Dict” is an object variable.
 For object variable, we need to set the object reference by using the word “New”.

 Now we can access all the properties and methods of the dictionary.

 Now declare one variable as DictResult.